 Alcohol can be enjoyable, but only in moderation.
 If you believe you’re abusing alcohol, cut back your intake or stop consuming alcohol altogether.

 However, stopping alcohol cold turkey can be dangerous if you are already experiencing withdrawals.

 If you think quitting alcohol completely might be perilous to your health, speak to your doctor about inpatient alcohol rehab options.

 5. Not Being Able to Stay Stopped

 The Big Book of Alcoholics Anonymous states that there are two symptoms that treat every alcoholic the same.

 The first is that even though you have sworn to stop many times, you just cannot stay stopped.

 The second is that when you start, you do way more than you intended.

 If you identify with either of these, then you might be an alcoholic and need professional help.

-We have small facilities to provide the best level of care and to ensure recovery remains personal and ethical.
+Renewal Lodge’s alcohol rehab in Texas provides the best level of care and to ensure recovery remains personal and ethical.
 Call us to check availability.